wacuuu/workload-collocation-agent/README.rst

     wca_up{cores="4",cpus="8",host="gklab-126-081",wca_version="0.1.dev655+g586f259.d20190401",sockets="1"} 1554139418.146581 1554139418146

-If reconfigured to use other built-in components you can easily:
+When reconfigured, other built-in components allow to:

 - store those metrics in Kafka,
 - integrate with Mesos or Kubernetes,